tusharrr017-arch/sweet-shop-management-frontend/README.md

 - **Frontend**: `https://your-project.vercel.app`
 - **Backend API**: `https://your-project.vercel.app/api`

-**Note**: Vercel uses a read-only filesystem, so SQLite won't work.
-You'll need a PostgreSQL database (Supabase, Neon, or Vercel Postgres are good free options).
+**Note**: The application requires PostgreSQL.
+Vercel Postgres is recommended for seamless integration, but you can also use Supabase, Neon, or any other PostgreSQL database.

 ## My AI Usage